Nhat-Thanh/CS523/External_sort/README.md

 # External Sort
-# This is going to be update later.
+# This is going to be updated later.